-Sources of Funds Uses of Funds Common stock offered hereby(1) \$ 253,011 TransCore acquisition(5) \$ 600,000 Options to purchase common Repayment of indebtedness under our existing credit stock(2) 10,000 facility(4) 384,600 Borrowings under our new senior secured credit facility(3)(4) 700,000 Fees and expenses(6) 31,500 Cash-on-hand 53,089 Total sources of funds \$ 1,016,100 Total uses of funds \$ 1,016,100
+Sources of Funds Uses of Funds Common stock offered hereby(1) \$ 300,500 TransCore acquisition(5) \$ 600,000 Options to purchase common Repayment of indebtedness under our existing credit stock(2) 10,000 facility(4) 384,609 Borrowings under our new senior secured credit facility(3)(4) 655,000 Fees and expenses(6) 34,754 Cash-on-hand 53,863

+Total sources of funds \$ 1,019,363 Total uses of funds \$ 1,019,363
-(1) Does not reflect the underwriting discounts and expenses payable by us in connection with the offering.

-(2) At the closing of the TransCore acquisition, five TransCore executives will receive options to purchase shares of our common stock in exchange for their TransCore options.
+- (1) Does not reflect the underwriting discounts and expenses payable by us in connection with the offering. - (2) At the closing of the TransCore acquisition, five TransCore executives will receive options to purchase shares of our common stock in exchange for their TransCore options.
 The number of options to be issued and the exercise price of the options are calculated by a formula based on, among other things, the value of the per share merger consideration to be received by TransCore stockholders in connection with the acquisition and the price of our common stock.
 In addition, the formula is subject to certain adjustments, including a net working capital adjustment.
 Therefore, the value of the options to be issued could be greater or less than \$10.0 million.
-Based on an assumed price of our common stock of \$61.71 and assuming no purchase price adjustments, we expect to issue, in the aggregate, options to purchase approximately 195,000 shares of our common stock with a weighted average exercise price of approximately \$17.45 to these executives.
-These executives may, at their option, receive restricted shares of our common stock in lieu of stock options.

-(3) In connection with the Transactions, we will borrow \$700.0 million under our new senior secured credit facility to repay indebtedness under our existing credit facility.
-After giving pro forma effect to these borrowings, we would have approximately \$255.0 million available for borrowing under our new senior secured credit facility.
-It is possible that we may increase the size of our new senior secured credit facility based upon market conditions and other factors.

-(4) Upon the closing of the TransCore acquisition, the new senior secured credit facility will replace our existing credit facility.
+Based on an assumed price of our common stock of \$60.10 and assuming no purchase price adjustments, we expect to issue, in the aggregate, options to purchase approximately 200,000 shares of our common stock with a weighted average exercise price of approximately \$17.02 to these executives.
+These executives may, at their option, receive restricted shares of our common stock in lieu of stock options. - (3) In connection with the Transactions, we will borrow \$655.0 million under our new senior secured credit facility to repay indebtedness under our existing credit facility and to fund a portion of the TransCore acquisition.
+After giving pro forma effect to these borrowings, we would have approximately \$400.0 million available for borrowing under our new senior secured credit facility. - (4) Upon the closing of the TransCore acquisition, the new senior secured credit facility will replace our existing credit facility.
 As of September 30, 2004, \$384.6 million was outstanding under our existing credit facility.
 The weighted average interest rate on our existing credit facility as of September 30, 2004 was 4.07%.
-In connection with the repayment of indebtedness under our existing credit facility, we expect to incur a non-cash charge of \$5.4 million, net of tax, in the fourth quarter of 2004.

-(5) Includes TransCore's existing debt to be repaid in connection with the TransCore acquisition.

-(6) Includes the underwriting discounts and other expenses incurred or to be incurred in connection with the Transactions.
+In connection with the repayment of indebtedness under our existing credit facility, we expect to incur a non-cash charge of \$5.4 million, net of tax, in the fourth quarter of 2004. - (5) Includes TransCore's existing debt to be repaid in connection with the TransCore acquisition. - (6) Includes the underwriting discounts and other expenses incurred or to be incurred in connection with the Transactions.